AngeloAntonioPrisco/ddditai/.doc/01-business_understanding/business_understanding.md

 - Model training will occur locally; MLflow will be used to track datasets, experiments, and metrics.
 - Model will be evaluated with a CI GitHub Actions workflow.
 - Model will be deployed with a CD GitHub Actions workflow.
-- All models' author must be credited if models under CC-BY license are used
+- All models' author must be credited if models under CC-BY license are used.

 ## 5. Metrics for Evaluation